delaford/game/README.md

 Now go inside `game`'s `package.json ` file and fill out the `SITE_URL` with the URL of the website you setup previously inside the `nodemonConfig` object near the bottom.

+> We recommend using Laravel Valet to host the website.

-Now, you can start the Node.js server by typing `npm run ndb` and then starting the `dev_server` script on the left-hand side.
+Now, while still inside `game`, you can start the Node.js server by typing `npm run ndb` and then starting the `dev_server` script on the left-hand side.

 > This will start the server within ndb and you will have an easy time debugging and seeing everything.